Khan/engblog/README.rst

 The available options of the frontmatter are:

 ``title``
-  The title of your post.
-As a rule of thumb, try not to make it long enough to exceed two lines when rendered in the sidebar of the blog.
+  The title of your post (should be sentence case, ie: only the first word is capitalized).
+Regarding length, try not to make it so long that it exceeds two lines when rendered in the sidebar of the blog.

 ``published_on``
   The date your post was/will be/is published.
 Must be in the format ``Janurary 1, 2020`` (ie: ``[Full Month] [Day], [Full Year]``).